 - If the animal is seated on the floor at your feet, it cannot extend into another Guest’s foot space, unless that Guest gives consent allowing it to do so.

 - If you believe your animal needs more space than one seat allows, you are welcome to purchase either an additional seat/reservation or upgrade to one of our Big Front Seats.
 If you choose not to do so, we will attempt to accommodate you as best as possible upon your arrival to the airport, but we cannot guarantee space for your animal.

-What type of service/ESAN/PSA animals do you allow onboard?
+What type of service/ESAN/PSA animals do you NOT allow on-board?

-- While we welcome many animals onboard, there are certain animals we are not required to accept, such as:
+- While we welcome many animals on-board, there are certain animals we are not required to and will not accept, such as:

 - Other reptiles

 - Rodents such as hamsters, mice, rats, squirrels, etc.

 - For other unusual animals, several factors determine whether an animal can travel in the cabin as a service animal.
 These factors include: the animal’s size, whether the animal poses a direct threat to the health or safety of others, whether it would cause a significant disruption of cabin service, and whether if the animal is prohibited from entering a foreign country.
 If you have any questions, please contact us at spirit.com/help.